carbon-language/carbon-lang/llvm/docs/LangRef.rst

 values are represented in their IEEE hexadecimal format so that assembly and disassembly do not cause any bits to change in the constants.

-When using the hexadecimal form, constants of types half, float, and double are represented using the 16-digit form shown above (which matches the IEEE754 representation for double); half and float values must, however, be exactly representable as IEEE 754 half and single precision, respectively.
+When using the hexadecimal form, constants of types bfloat, half, float, and double are represented using the 16-digit form shown above (which matches the IEEE754 representation for double); bfloat, half and float values must, however, be exactly representable as bfloat, IEEE 754 half, and IEEE 754 single precision respectively.
 Hexadecimal format is always used for long double, and there are three forms of long double.
 The 80-bit format used by x86 is represented as ``0xK`` followed by 20 hexadecimal digits.
 The 128-bit format used by PowerPC (two adjacent doubles) is represented by ``0xM`` followed by 32 hexadecimal digits.
 The IEEE 128-bit format is represented by ``0xL`` followed by 32 hexadecimal digits.
 Long doubles will only work if they match the long double format on your target.
 The IEEE 16-bit format (half precision) is represented by ``0xH`` followed by 4 hexadecimal digits.
+The bfloat 16-bit format is represented by ``0xR`` followed by 4 hexadecimal digits.
 All hexadecimal formats are big-endian (sign bit at the left).

 There are no constants of type x86_mmx.